 We first heard about Project Ara back in 2013 when it was called PhoneBloks.
 Google gave it a new name and built a prototype earlier this year, and it retained project Ara when it sold its recently acquired Motorola division to Lenovo.

-The idea behind Project Ara is simple enough, although Google doesn’t do it any favours by describing it as “a development effort to create a modular hardware ecosystem”.
+The idea behind Project Ara is simple enough, although Google doesn’t do it any favors by describing it as “a development effort to create a modular hardware ecosystem”.
 It takes a smartphone and breaks it down into LEGO-style blocks, and those blocks are attached to each other and to a metal base plate using magnets.
 The base plate is shaped with block-sized slots to make assembly easier and to help reinforce the overall structure.

 Who is Project Ara for?

-Project Ara price and release date
+Project Ara release date

 Is Project Ara connected to the Nexus range or Google Silver?